ATA Elections 2018: Candidates Announced

 An outstanding program, fabulous speakers, and camaraderie in a beautiful location set the tone for the “Spring into Action 2018” conference in Miami.
 (Anne Connor)

-Access to The ATA Chronicle's searchable archives is available online!
+The ATA Chronicle's searchable archives is available online!
 And don't forget to check out the latest issue of the Chronicle Online.

 Abstract News © Copyright 2018 INFORMATION, INC.